Community

 In 2017 UXUA became the first Brazilian hotel accepted as signatory to the UN Global Compact, ten principles related to labor, human rights, the environment and anti-corruption adopted in conjunction with the United Nation's 2030 Sustainable Development Goals.

-The above concepts don't exist simply as ideals, they’re business objectives our team approach professionally with planning every day.
+The above concepts don't exist simply as ideals, they’re business objectives our team approach with professional planning every day.

-To keep pace with best practices and make a larger impact, UXUA's founders hold board positions on leading environmental and tourism organizations such as Conservation International Brazil and CREST, the Center for Responsible Travel based in Washington D.C., as well as the Brazilian Luxury Travel Association.
+Our co-founder Bob Shevlin holds board positions on international environmental and tourism organizations such as Conservation International Brazil and the Center for Responsible Travel (CREST) based in Washington D.C., as well as the Brazilian Luxury Travel Association (BLTA) and Organização Turismo de Trancoso (OTT).

 Conservation International Brazil is our partner in various projects; with UXUA co-founder Bob Shevlin working directly with the non-profit not only as a member of its Deliberative Board but also as technical advisor on the project Futuri - Aliança pelo Turismo Regenerativo (formerly know as Tourism + Sustainable) which launched virtually June 30, 2021 (see the youtube event) and projects over a 48-month period to build a sustainable tourism development model for the south of Bahia uniting individuals, companies, institutions and the public sector.